clementetienam/Ultra-fast-Deep-Mixtures-of-Gaussian-Process-Experts/README.md

 Ultra-fast-Deep-Mixture-of-Gaussian-Experts:
-This paper considers efficient approaches to the computation of maximum a posteriori (MAP) estimators of Mixture of Expert models which are computed %using a maximization-maximization approach. by iteratively maximizing the distribution of experts given allocations and allocations given experts.
+This paper considers efficient approaches to the computation of maximum a posteriori (MAP) estimators of Mixture of Expert models which are computed using a maximization-maximization approach. by iteratively maximizing the distribution of experts given allocations and allocations given experts.
  Deep neural networks are used for